edterbak/NodeRed2/flow_usage_quickstart.md

 <a id="top"></a>
 ## Quick start
-Here is a shortlist for things you need to do or check after first deployment.
+Here is a shortlist for things you <ins>need</ins> to do or check after first deployment.
 - Check heishamon config
 - Check Persistent storage
 - Check MQTT connection
 - Set time-zone
+- When Heating mode = Compensation Curve

 Make sure you do them.